Custom Home Building Tips for Research, Utilities & More

 - These are critical, as you will not be able to start without the proper permits.
 Make sure you choose a custom home builder familiar with these regulations.

-- Are you going to be purchasing the home building materials yourself?
+- Are you going to be purchasing the home building materials, like steel beams, yourself?
 Will this be the best deal?

 - Budgets will change, as certain types of home building materials (i.e. bricks) can be more expensive.